shahab-sarmashghi/Skmer/README.md

 If you want to add the processed query to the reference library and include it as a reference for future comparisons, use `-a` flag.
 To see the complete list of inputs and options, run `skmer query -h`.

 ### subsample
 Gets the path to a directory of FASTQ/FASTA files (one uncompressed *.fastq/.fq/.fa/.fna/.fasta* file per each sample) and performs subsampling procedure.
-Function will create `subsample` folder containing replicate subfolders `rep0`, `rep1` etc. ``
+Function will create `subsample` folder containing replicate subfolders `rep0`, `rep1` etc.
-Processes a query genome-skim or assembly, and outputs the sorted list of reference samples based on their distance to the query.
-Optionally, the query can be added to the reference library.
-To test its function, assuming that you have already run `reference` and compiled the reference `library`, in `data` directory run
 ```
 skmer subsample ref_dir library
 ```
-A number of additional paramters can be specified. `-b` option can be used to specify count of subreplicates (by default value is set to 100). `-i` allows to specify index of the first replicate (default is 0).
-Combinations of `-b` and `-i` should allow for a more flexible job parallelization. `-S` allows to provide custom seed to generate a list of seeds for each subreplicate (default is 42).
-With option `-sub` the user can specify directory of output for subsample replicates (default is `working_directory/subsample`)
+A number of additional paramters can be specified. `-b` option can be used to indicate subreplicate count (by default value is set to 100). `-i` allows to specify index of the first replicate (default is 0).
+Combinations of `-b` and `-i` should allow for a more flexible job parallelization. `-S` allows to provide custom seed that will be used to generate a list of seeds for each subreplicate (default is 42).
+With option `-sub` the user can define directory of output for subsample replicates (default is `working_directory/subsample`)
 ```
 skmer subsample -b 100 ref_dir -s 100000 -S 42 -p 24 -t -i 0